wangbo17/ChromCall/README.md

 ### Background Estimation

-For each experiment, a genome-wide background rate \( \lambda_g \) is estimated as the mean read count per non-blacklisted genomic tile:
+For each experiment, a genome-wide background rate ($\lambda_g$) is estimated as the mean read count per non-blacklisted genomic tile:

 $$
 \lambda_g = \frac{1}{N} \sum_{i=1}^{N} y_i
 $$

-where \( y_i \) denotes the read count in the *i*th tile and *N* is the total number of non-blacklisted tiles.
+where ($y_i$) denotes the read count in the *i*th tile and *N* is the total number of non-blacklisted tiles.
-Zero-count tiles are retained by default to avoid upward bias in sparse datasets and to ensure that \( \lambda_g \) reflects global background signal rather than local enrichment.
+Zero-count tiles are retained by default to avoid upward bias in sparse datasets and to ensure that ($\lambda_g$) reflects global background signal rather than local enrichment.

 ### Control-based Local Modulation